datasert/cronjs/README.md

 #### `getFutureMatches(expr: CronExprs | string, options?: MatchOptions)`

 This method is used to find future matches starting from given datetime (inclusive).
-By default it returns upto 5 matches.
+By default, it returns up to 5 matches.
 If you want more or less, you can specify the count using options.

 ```javascript
 const futureMatches = cronjsMatcher.getFutureMatches('0/2 * * *', {startAt: '2020-01-01T00:00:00Z'});